DATA PROCESSING AGREEMENT

 1 INTRODUCTION

-• This Data Processing agreement (”DPA”) is an inseparable part of the agreement signed between the Provider and the Company (as defined in the Agreement) concerning the products and services offered by the Provider (”Agreement”).
-For the purposes of this Data Processing Agreement, the term “Provider” shall refer only to Allshares Oy, who will, as a Processor, process Personal Data on behalf of the Company based on the Agreement.
+• This Data Processing agreement (”DPA”) is an inseparable part of the agreement signed between the Provider and the Company concerning the products and services offered by the Provider (”Agreement”).
+This DPA applies when the Provider Processes Personal Data in providing the Services under the Agreement to the Company and its Group Companies.
+If the Provider Processes Personal Data on behalf of the Company’s Group Company, the Company is entering this DPA on behalf of itself and such Group Company to the extent required under the Data Protection Legislation.

-• If the terms concerning the Processing of Personal Data of the DPA and the Agreement and its Annexes, if applicable, are in conflict, the terms of this DPA will prevail.
+• If the terms concerning the Processing of Personal Data of the DPA and the Agreement are in conflict, the terms of this DPA shall prevail.

 2 DEFINITIONS

-• Applicable Data Protection Legislation” shall mean all legislation and regulations, including regulations issued by relevant supervisory authorities, protecting the fundamental rights and freedoms of individuals and, in particular, their right to privacy with respect to the processing of personal data that from time to time apply to Controller and the Provider, including without limitation, the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (the “GDPR”);
+• Data Protection Legislation” means all applicable legislation and regulations, including regulations issued by relevant supervisory authorities, protecting the fundamental rights and freedoms of individuals and, in particular, their right to privacy with respect to the processing of personal data that from time to time apply to the Controller and the Provider, including without limitation the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (the “GDPR”);

-3 RIGHTS AND OBLIGATIONS OF THE PROVIDER AND THE COMPANY
+3 GENERAL RIGHTS AND OBLIGATIONS OF THE PARTIES

-• The Provider will process the Personal Data of the Controller on behalf of, and per instructions issued by the Company, on the grounds of the Agreement.
-The Company will be the Controller and the Provider will be the Processor of the Personal Data Processed when the Provider provides the services to the Company under the Agreement.
-The Parties undertake to Process Personal Data in compliance with the Applicable Data Protection Legislation.
+• The Provider shall Process the Personal Data of the Company on behalf of, and per instructions issued by the Company, on the grounds of the Agreement.
+The Company shall be the Controller and the Provider shall be the Processor of the Personal Data Processed when the Provider provides the Services to the Company under the Agreement.
+The Parties undertake to Process Personal Data in compliance with the Data Protection Legislation.

-• The Company, acting as a Controller, is responsible for ensuring that the Processing of Personal Data is undertaken in compliance with Applicable Data Protection Legislation.
-Information regarding e.g. the purpose and nature of the Processing, types of Personal Data Processed and categories of Data Subjects whose Personal Data is Processed when providing the services is listed in Annex 1.
+• The Company, acting as a Controller, is responsible for ensuring that the Processing of Personal Data is undertaken in compliance with Data Protection Legislation.
+Information regarding e.g. the purpose and nature of the Processing, types of Personal Data Processed and categories of Data Subjects whose Personal Data is Processed when providing the Services are listed in the Processing specification form (Annex 1 of this DPA).

-• The Provider is entitled to Process the Personal Data and other data of the Company only on the grounds of the Agreement, this DPA and according to the written instructions of the Company and only to the extent and in a manner, it is necessary in order to provide services.
-The Provider will notify the Company of any conflict with Applicable Data Protection Legislation and in such a case, the Provider may immediately decline and stop the application of the instructions of the Company.
+• The Provider is entitled to Process the Personal Data of the Company only on the grounds of the Agreement, this DPA and according to the written instructions of the Company and only to the extent and in a manner it is necessary in order to provide the Services.
+The Provider shall immediately inform the Company if, in its opinion, an instruction of the Company infringes Data Protection Legislation and in such event, the Provider may immediately decline and stop the application of such instruction.

-• The Provider has also the right to anonymize the Personal Data processed by it under this DPA and, use that anonymized data within the Allshares Group a) as part of benchmark material used in the production of similar products and/or services, and/or b) in test environment of IT systems.
-Such anonymized information used as part of the benchmark material and the anonymized information used in the test environment is not Personal Data and is not subject to data protection regulation.
+• The Provider may collect anonymous and statistical data of the use of the Services pursuant to the Agreement, that does not specify the Company nor Data Subjects and use it for analyzing and developing Allshares Group’s services.
+The Provider has also the right to anonymize the Personal Data Processed by it under this DPA and use that anonymized data within the Allshares Group a) as part of benchmark material used in the production of similar products and/or services, and/or b) in test environment of IT systems, provided that such anonymization is irreversible and renders the Data Subjects no longer identifiable.
+Such anonymized information is not Personal Data and is not subject to Data Protection Legislation.

 4 SUB-PROCESSORS

-• The Provider is entitled to engage sub-processors for the Processing the Company’s Personal Data and is hereby given a general authorization by the Company to do so.
-The Provider is fully liable for its sub-processor and ensures that it has entered into written agreements with the sub-processors concerning the Processing of Personal Data, which imposes materially the same obligations on the sub-processor as this DPA.
+• The Provider is entitled to engage Sub-processors for the Processing the Company’s Personal Data and is hereby given a general authorization by the Company to do so.

-• The currently authorized engaged sub-processors are listed in Annex 1.
-The Provider will inform the Company in advance on any changes concerning the addition or replacement of sub-processors, with thirty (30) calendar days prior written notice by e-mail to the contact person in the Agreement.
-The Company may object to such engagement of a sub-processor by written notice to the Provider within twenty (20) calendar days of the Company’s receipt of the notice from the Provider.
-In the absence of any written objection from the Company, the Company will be deemed to have consented to such change.
+• The currently authorized and engaged Sub-processors are listed in Allshares’ Sub-processor list (https://www.allshares.com/allshares-subprocessors).
+The Provider shall inform the Company in advance of any changes concerning the addition or replacement of Sub-processors with thirty (30) days prior written notice by e-mail to the contact person of the Company.
+The Company may object to such engagement of a Sub-processor by written notice to the Provider within twenty (20) days of the Company’s receipt of the notice from the Provider.
+The Provider may satisfy the objection by not using the Sub-processor to Process the Company’s Personal Data, taking corrective steps requested by the Company, or ceasing to provide the part of the Services that involve the Sub-processor, Subject to a mutual agreement of the Parties to adjust the fees for the Services considering their reduced scope.
+If none of these options are reasonably available, either Party may terminate the Agreement for the Services that cannot be reasonably provided without the Sub-processor.
+In the absence of any written objection from the Company, the Company shall be deemed to have consented to such change.

 5 PROVIDER’S OBLIGATION TO PROVIDE ASSISTANCE

-• The Provider will immediately forward all Data Subjects requests under the GDPR to the Company.
-If requested by the Company, the Provider will support the Company in fulfilling the requests of the Data Subjects.
+• The Provider shall immediately forward all requests to inspect, rectify, erase or object to the Processing of Personal Data or other requests received from the Data Subjects under GDPR to the Company.
+If requested by the Company, the Provider shall support the Company in fulfilling the requests of the Data Subjects.

-• The Provider is obligated, taking into account the nature of the Processing of Personal Data and the data available, to assist the Company in ensuring that the Company complies with Art.
-32-36 GDPR.
-The Provider is obligated to assist the Company only to the extent that applicable legislation obligates the Processor of Personal Data.
-Unless otherwise agreed, the Provider is entitled to invoice the expenses incurred from assisting the Company.
+• The Provider is obligated, taking into account the nature of the Processing of Personal Data and the information available to the Provider, to assist the Company in ensuring that the Company complies with Articles 32–36 of the GDPR, including assisting the Company in data protection impact assessments and prior consultations related to the Services.
+The Provider is obligated to assist the Company only in relation to Processing of the Company’s Personal Data by the Provider.
+The Provider has the right to invoice the Company for such assistance if the Company’s requests are exceptionally extensive or frequently repeated.

-• The Provider will forward all inquiries made by data protection authorities directly to the Company and will await further guidance from the Company.
-Unless otherwise agreed, the Provider is not authorized to represent the Company or act on behalf of the Company in relation to the authorities supervising the Company.
+• The Provider shall forward all inquiries made by the data protection authorities or other authorities directly to the Company and await further guidance from the Company.
+Unless otherwise agreed, the Provider is not authorized to represent the Company or act on behalf of the Company in relation to any authorities.

 6 TRANSFERS OF PERSONAL DATA OUTSIDE THE EU/EEA